Get in Touch

 Requirements

-• A foundational understanding of the Agile Manifesto and the Scrum framework is necessary.
+• Foundational knowledge of the Agile Manifesto and Scrum framework.

-• Practical experience in project management, product ownership, or team leadership is required.
+• Professional background in project management, product ownership, or team leadership roles.

 Audience